dktr0/dktr0.github.io/game-design-course/schedule.md

 Portfolio documenting individual contributions to <a href="../collective-game/index.html">collective game project</a> due Fri 11 Apr by 10 PM on Avenue

-Sat 12 April: present final version of collective game project at a href="https://levelupshowcase.com/"></a>Level Up Showcase</a> in Toronto (attendance optional but strongly recommended!)
+Sat 12 April: present final version of collective game project at [Level Up Showcase](https://levelupshowcase.com/) in Toronto (attendance optional but strongly recommended!)